Goinza/Plugins-for-SRPG-Studio/Weapon Ranks/$readme.txt

 The parameters are "weaponRankGauge" and "isRuntimeGauge".
 The first one has as value the id of the desired gauge.
 The second parameter has as value true if the gauge is a default asset, or false if the gauge is a custom asset.
 For example, {weaponRankGauge:0, isRuntimeGauge:true} uses the default gauge used for the HP bar on the unit screen.

+INCOMPATIBILITY ISSUES
+This plugin is not compatible with other plugins that use the following functions:
+    - ItemListScrollbar.setStockItemFormationFromWeaponType from window-itemlist.js line 202
+    - UnitMenuBottomWindow._drawWeaponTypeArea from screen.unitmenu.js line 600